laurenforrest/starter-hugo-academic2/content/applicants/3. good fit/index.md

 **7. You care about reducing health inequities.** I am by no means an expert on health inequities or disparities.
 But as I continue growing and learning, I'm realizing more and more just how far clinical psychological science (and society more broadly) has to go in advancing diversity, equity, and inclusion.
 My research is increasingly trying to understand and represent the experiences of groups who have been excluded from research, with a specific current focus on suicidal thoughts and behaviors among sexual minority individuals.

 **8. You're a go-getter and you go over and above.** I am meticulous, conscientious, and I like pushing myself to do challenging things.
 I work well with people who approach their work similarly.
 For example, I read and reread drafts numerous times.
 I tinker with figures 20+ times until they're conveying exactly what I want them to convey.
 I applied for grants early in grad school and as faculty, even when the grants were intimidating (some still are!).
-When I don't know the answer to something, in many cases I try to figure it out myself before asking someone what the answer is.
+When I don't know the answer to something, in many cases I try to figure out the answer by myself before asking someone what the answer is.